knifeyspoony/idapython_scripts/bit_tester/README.md

 Great, that's our dialog box, now we just need to add our data to it, present it to the user on-demand, and capture their decision to change display values in IDA.

 #### Create our Dialog Component
 In our plugin code, we need to create an instance of our dialog box to display.
 If we want to extend or add any functionality to the dialog box, we should extend *QWidgets.QDialog*.
-Here's what I ended up with:
+Here's what we can do:

 ```python
 from PyQt5 import QtCore, QtGui, QtWidgets